AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

 You can write other CodeQL scripts to extract possible effective tokens if you think they can be useful.

 ## Usage

-Before you proceed to installation make sure that you have the following packages by installing them :
+Before you proceed to installation make sure that you have the following packages by installing them:

 ```shell
 sudo apt install build-essential libtool-bin python3-dev python3 automake git vim wget -y
 ```

 The usage of Autodict-QL is pretty easy.
 But let's describe it as:

 1. First of all, you need to have CodeQL installed on the system.
 We make this possible with `build-codeql.sh` bash script.
 This script will install CodeQL completety and will set the required environment variables for your system.
-Do the following :
+Do the following:

 ```shell
 # chmod +x codeql-build.sh
 # ./codeql-build.sh
 # source ~/.bashrc
 # codeql
 ```

 Then you should get:

 ```shell